Why Do Vision Language Models Struggle To Recognize Human Emotions?: Introduction

 Our second key issue stems from observations that VLM abilities to retain and prioritise relevant information degrade as context length increases~\cite{liu-etal-2024-lost,wu2025visualhaystack}.
 This limitation is exacerbated in subtle video understanding tasks such as emotion recognition, where fine‑grained cues are diluted by redundant frames under a fixed token budget.
 To assess temporal understanding we vary frame‑sampling strategies and the effective frame rate, and probe order sensitivity by shuffling frames.
 We observe a quasi-bell-shaped relationship between performance and the number of frames available during inference: accuracy initially improves with denser evidence but declines once the token budget is saturated.
 Even at its peak, we observe that VLM performance remains below vision‑only classifier baselines.
 Moreover, we observe that accuracy is largely invariant to frame ordering, indicating weak temporal modelling and a reliance on order‑agnostic aggregation of per‑frame appearance.

-To mitigate these two fundamental failures, we propose corresponding ``plug-and-play'' solutions.
+To mitigate these two fundamental failures, we propose corresponding `plug-and-play' solutions.
 To address the long-tail bias, we demonstrate the efficacy of a decoupled training strategy using a balanced dataset (Sec.~\ref{subsec:mitigate-long-tail}).
 More centrally, to solve the temporal bottleneck, we introduce a multi-stage context enrichment strategy.
 This inference-time pipeline addresses the core conflict between temporal density, needed for micro-expressions, and token budget limitations.
 Instead of merely selecting from a sparse set of frames which risks information loss from induced gaps, our approach enriches the context.
-We first use a VLM to perform modality translation on the `in-between' frames, converting subtle motion cues into high-level natural language summaries.
+We firstly use a VLM to perform modality translation on the `in-between' frames, converting subtle motion cues into high-level natural language summaries.
 This enriched textual context, which VLMs excel at processing, is then fed to the VLM alongside the original sparse keyframes to perform final classification, allowing the model to capture the fleeting dynamics it would otherwise have missed.
 Crucially, our objective is not to engineer a task-specific model to marginally surpass current Dynamic Facial Expression Recognition (DFER) state-of-the-art benchmarks.
 Specialized models utilizing 3D-CNNs or spatial-temporal transformers currently dominate these metrics, but they lack the open-ended reasoning, zero-shot generalization, and conversational capabilities of VLMs.
-Instead, our contribution lies in systematically diagnosing why generalized, massive-scale VLMs fail at affective tasks, and demonstrating that unlocking their temporal bottlenecks is a critical stepping stone toward achieving human-level proficiency in affective scene understanding.
+Our primary contribution is therefore not to chase these benchmarks but to provide a new understanding of VLM behavior for affective computing.
+We systematically diagnose why generalized, massive-scale VLMs fail at affective tasks, and demonstrate that unlocking their temporal bottlenecks is a critical stepping stone toward achieving human-level proficiency in affective scene understanding.